bigkahuna443/SkinModHelper/docs/guide/README.md

    replace it with the color you want for that dash count.

-let "Player Skin" appear in Mod-Options
+`let your skin appear in Mod-Options`
 -----------------------------------
-We need to use some more content to let it get there:
+If your skin type is "Player Skin", Then We need to use some more content to let it get there:
 ```
   Player_List: true    # Affects the "Player Skin" option
   Silhouette_List: true    # Affects the "Silhouette Skin" option
 ```
+If your skin type is "non-Player Skin", Then when you set [OtherSprite_ExPath] after, them will appear in "Extra Settings" list

 hashSeed